twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **CPSPPerc** – Contains the percentage of advance width used by **Spacing and Positioning: Capital Spacing (cpsp)** spinner.
 Default is 5%.
 * **IncludeAalt** – Used with **Other Forms and Variants: Access All Alternates (aalt)**.
 It generates lookups for glyphs used by other OpenType features (e.g. Unicase - unic).
 * **IncludeAltFractions** – Used with **Numerals: Alternative Fractions (e.g. stacked) (afrc)**.
 It generates lookups for all pre-composed fractions in the *Latin-1 Supplement* and *Number Forms* blocks of Unicode as well as fractions not encoded in Unicode.
 * **IncludeAnchorBased** – Used with **Spacing and Positioning: Anchor Based Positioning (ccmp, mark, mkmk)**.
 To generate this feature, each letter should have anchors.
-Examples of fonts including them are e.g. Arial (Windows Vista & above), Roboto (pre-Flex version from Android 5.0 "Lollipop" & above - missing anchors for e.g. capital open O, Latin upsilon et al.) and more.
-This feature is used by e.g. many African languages (Yoruba, Lingala, Ewe, Wolof, etc. etc. etc.) and Native American languages (Navajo, Kwakiutl, Blackfoot, Choctaw, Dakota, Lakota, etc. etc. etc.), phonetic transcription and zalgo text.
+Examples of fonts including all three features are e.g. Arial (Windows Vista & above), [Roboto](https://github.com/googlefonts/roboto) (pre-Flex version from Android 5.0 "Lollipop" & above - missing anchors for e.g. capital open O, capital M hook, Latin upsilon, etc. etc. etc.) and more.
+The `mark` and `mkmk` features are used by e.g. many African languages (Yoruba, Lingala, Ewe, Wolof, etc. etc. etc.) and Native American languages (Navajo, Kwakiutl, Blackfoot, Choctaw, Dakota, Lakota, etc. etc. etc.), phonetic transcription (IPA and UPA) and zalgo text.
+The `ccmp` feature is included in e.g. [Roboto](https://github.com/googlefonts/roboto) (pre-Flex version from Android 5.0 "Lollipop" & above) and [URW Palladio HOT](http://www.sanskritweb.net/fonts/index.html) for diacritics with codepoints assigned by the Unicode Consortium.
 * **IncludeCapitalSpacing** – Used with **Spacing and Positioning: Capital Spacing (cpsp)**.
 This feature excludes fullwidth Latin characters.
 The glyph spacing may vary if this feature is included in monospaced or pixelated fonts.
 * **IncludeCase** – Used with **Other Forms and Variants: Case-Sensitive Forms (case)**.
 This feature moves the position of certain punctuation marks, e.g. inverted exclamation point or question mark and brackets to CapHeight.
 An example font without this feature is System VIO (from OS/2 with the characters at the CapHeight position).
 * **IncludeCharacterVariants** – Used with **Other Forms and Variants: Character Variants (cv01-cv99)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in his fonts for ! * + @ © × † ‡ • ○ ● ☀.